medication assisted treatment in Los Angeles

 FDA-Approved Medications Used at Our Los Angeles Addiction Treatment Center

 Methadone and suboxone are among the most common prescription medications used as components in medication-assisted treatment.
 They both help relieve opioid withdrawal symptoms in different ways.
 We utilize both of these medications at our medication-assisted treatment program in Los Angeles.
 For LGBTQ+ individuals specifically recovering from heroin addiction, our heroin rehab program in Los Angeles integrates MAT with comprehensive behavioral therapies and holistic care to address all aspects of opioid dependency.
+These medications are used carefully and strategically to support your recovery process.
+They are not a replacement for healing, but a tool that helps make recovery more stable, manageable, and sustainable.

 Buprenorphine (Suboxone)